 Coaster designers use a variety of concepts to launch coaster trains, including the following:

 - Magnetic launch: Positive- and negative-charged plates in the train and on the track repel one another to rev the train up to speed.
 There are two basic types of magnetically launched coasters: ones that use linear induction motors (LIM) and ones that use linear synchronous motors (LSM).
 Most launched coasters use one of the two magnetic systems.
-Examples... of magnetically launched coasters include Maverick at Cedar Point in Ohio and Sky Rocket at Kennywood in Pennsylvania.
+Examples... of magnetically launched coasters include the wonderful Cheetah Hunt at Busch Gardens in Tampa and Sky Rocket at Kennywood in Pennsylvania.

 - Compressed air launch: You know those drop tower rides at amusement parks that shoot up from the base to the top of the tower (and then freefall back down)?
 Many of them use compressed air systems to launch the ride vehicles.
 The concept is the same on compressed air launch coasters.
 Instead of shooting a ride vehicle up a tower, they use compressed air to launch a coaster train along the tracks.
 An example of a compressed air launch coaster is Powder Keg at Silver Dollar City in Missouri.